WillCodeForCats/solaredge-modbus-multi/info.md

 ## SolarEdge Modbus Multi-Inverter

-A Home Assistant integration for SolarEdge inverters.

-Connects locally using Modbus/TCP to single or multiple inverters with support for meters.
+A Home Assistant integration for SolarEdge inverters using Modbus/TCP.
+It supports single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.

 {% if installed %}
 {% if version_installed.replace("v", "").replace(".","") | int < 120 %}